Free consultation

 Who can be sued for your injury at an apartment complex?

-Under Pennsylvania premises liability law, landlords have a duty to conduct regular inspections of their rental property in order to address hazardous conditions, if any.
+Under premises liability law, landlords have a duty to conduct regular inspections of their rental property in order to address hazardous conditions, if any.
 “The same can be said about owners of apartment complexes,” says our Philadelphia apartment complex accident attorney at Dan Doyle Law Group.
 “Owners of apartment buildings and their management companies have a legal duty to keep their properties hazard-free.”

 Since hundreds or thousands of people walk in an apartment building every single day (the vast majority of whom go to and from their apartment, while others are visiting their family, friends, or enter the premises for business purposes or any other reason), it makes sense why unsafe and hazardous conditions can develop quite quickly without the property owner being able to notice and address the hazards in a timely manner.